elixir-europe/biohackathon-europe/venue.md

 ELIXIR will cover meeting facilities, social activities, catering and beverages for an hour and a half after dinner.
 After this period, the hotel bar will be open for participants who wish to purchase extra drinks.

 ## Cancellation policy
 Cancellations are permitted up until 1 October 2025.
-Please note, if you cancel after this date or do not show up at the event you will be responsible for full payment, even if your participation is funded by ELIXIR.
+Please note, if you cancel after this date or do not show up at the event you will be responsible for payment in full, even if your participation is funded by ELIXIR.

 ## Travel
 ### Address